All Episodes

 So killing someone, spoiler alert, killing their character.

-leave but uh they really impressed upon me that it wasn't personal you weren't being fired I did story it was exactly exactly and the one did you hang out on set after after that for the rest of the season yeah well I'll just say first like the one consolation I had in them telling me that is I knew that if I was gonna go it was going to be epic.
+Well, I'll just say first, like the one consolation I had in them telling me that is I knew that if I was going to go, it was going to be epic.

-So I was also excited about like even though my my role grew throughout the series I still didn't have like the juiciest of of scenes like I I was kind of you know I was always around there was fixing stuff and Obviously,
+So I was also excited about like, even though my role grew throughout the series, I still didn't have like the juiciest of scenes.

-like and I don't want to give away too much, but you know, my character goes through some dark things and and there's a lot of action, but I didn't I didn't have like a whole episode that focused on that that largely focused on my character.
+And obviously, like, and I don't want to give away too much, but you know, my character goes through some dark things and there's a lot of action, but I didn't, I didn't have like a whole episode that focused on that largely focused on my character.

 Did you just go down saving everybody?